-Diana Wilks has 3 children all at Lordswood School and started working part-time last year after being able to be a stay at home mum for 10 years.
-Prior to this, she completed a degree in Law with Social studies before working in Share Registration and was a Client Relationship Manager at Capita Registrar’s..
+Diana Wilks has three children at Lordswood School and started working part-time last year after being able to be a stay at home mum for 10 years.
+Prior to this, she completed a degree in Law with Social studies before working in Share Registration and was a Client Relationship Manager at Capita Registrar’s.